ProgrammeVitam/mailextract/eng.README.rst

 * Launch4j

 To work on 64bits Linux system, you have to install 32bits libraries.
-With Ubuntu (used on 16.04 LTS)
+With Ubuntu (used on 16.04 LTS):

 $ sudo dpkg --add-architecture i386

 $ sudo apt-get update

 $ sudo apt-get install lib32z1 lib32ncurses5 libbz2-1.0:i386

 * java-libpst